 High upfront cost

-What energy utility customers think: Today’s consumers know that electric vehicles are a viable solution to reduce their carbon footprint and improve the environment.
-However, the one thing holding them back is often the high upfront cost.
+What energy customers think: Today’s consumers know that electric vehicles are a viable solution to reduce their carbon footprint and improve the environment.
+However, one of the key challenges for EV adoption is the high upfront cost.
 Your customers may not be aware of the various incentives available to help lower the purchase cost.

-What energy utility customers think: One of the top worries for customers is range anxiety, or a fear that their electric vehicle will run out of charge before reaching its destination.
+What energy customers think: One of the top key challenges for EV adoption is range anxiety, or a fear that their electric vehicle will run out of charge before reaching its destination.
 In fact, range anxiety is often cited as the main reason why consumers are hesitant about purchasing an electric vehicle.

 What your message should be: To reduce range anxiety, educate your customers about how electric vehicles can fit into their everyday lives.
-According to the Federal Highway Association, the average person in an urban area drives just 37 miles per day.
-Most EVs can travel more than 100 miles on a single charge, and some models have ranges between 200 and 300 miles.
-For the majority of drivers, an electric vehicle is a practical option.
+According to the American Automobile Association (AAA), the average American in an urban area drives just 31 miles per day.
+Most EVs can travel more than 100 miles on a single charge, and some models can travel between 200 and 400 miles.
+For drivers who don’t regularly drive long distances, an electric vehicle can be a practical option.

 Access to charging stations

-What energy utility customers think: Your customers think there’s a limited number of EV charging stations compared to the number of gas stations.
+What energy customers think: Another key challenge for EV adoption, your customers think there’s a limited number of EV charging stations compared to the number of gas stations.
 As a result, they have concerns about access to charging infrastructure.
 For example, when taking a road trip, customers want to be confident that plentiful charging stations are available along the route.

 What your message should be: Inform your customers that charging stations are popping up everywhere as electric vehicles grow in popularity.
 EV charging stations can be found in various locations like shopping centers, local businesses, apartment complexes and more.
-Currently, there are over 25,000 charging stations with approximately 78,500 outlets in the United States.
-In fact, there are charging stations in every state, even Alaska.
+There are also charging stations in every state, including Alaska.
 To help your customers find charging station locations, share this helpful resource from the U.S. Department of Energy.

 Impact on electric bill

-What energy utility customers think: Many consumers like the idea of owning an electric vehicle but have concerns about higher electric bills.
+What energy customers think: Many consumers like the idea of owning an electric vehicle but have concerns about higher electric bills or overall power reliability.
 In addition to the impact on their monthly bill, your customers also have questions about at-home charging options:

 - What charging options are available?